 “I was delighted to accept the invitation to chair the Board of Governors, a role so well undertaken by my predecessor, Bill Laws, to whom we all owe a huge vote of thanks.

-Since being appointed a governor last summer I have been increasingly impressed by the dedication of the staff and the enthusiasm of the students towards achieving outstanding results.
-Stationers’ Crown Woods Academy is an extremely popular school and we have received around 1300 applications for admission to Year 7 next September for the 270 available places.
+Since being appointed a governor I have been increasingly impressed by the dedication of the staff and the enthusiasm of the students towards achieving outstanding results.
+Stationers’ Crown Woods Academy is an extremely popular school and we have received over 1400 applications for admission to Year 7 next September for the 270 available places.
 Arden, our Post-16 school, is also reporting increased interest from external students wishing to study ‘A’ levels at SCWA.

-Our examination results this summer are predicted to further improve from the high standards set last year and I know you will join with me in wishing all the students well and in thanking Mr Murphy and his staff for all their hard work in preparing them.
+Our examination results this summer are predicted to further improve from last year and I know you will join with me in wishing all the students well and in thanking Mr Millar and his staff for all their hard work in preparing them.

 OFSTED has recognised SCWA as “good” but nothing short of “outstanding” is our aim and you can be sure that I and my follow governors will strive to support and challenge the academy towards achieving this objective.